 Program description: The objective of the Commodity Supplemental Food Program is to improve the health of low-income seniors at least 60 years of age by supplementing their diets with nutritious US Department of Agriculture (USDA) foods.
-The Maryland Food Bank will distribute and warehouse the food and will verify participant eligibility, while the Department of Aging provides oversight, nutrition education and technical assistance.
+Food distribution partners will distribute and warehouse the food and will verify participant eligibility, while the Department of Aging provides oversight, nutrition education and technical assistance.
 There is no state match requirement; administrative funds are provided by USDA based on a formula which corresponds to each state's caseload.

-Formula Description: Funding is determined by the USDA and is distributed to MDoA to coordinate with the Maryland Food Bank to distribute food to vulnerable adults.
+Formula Description: Funding is determined by the USDA and is distributed to MDoA to coordinate with food distribution partners to distribute food to vulnerable adults.

-Program Supported/Population Served: Approximately 2,400 clients will be served per year.
+Program Supported/Population Served: More than 2,400 clients will be served per year.